alonle/live-demos/conflict-resolution/README.md

-1. Make sure 'web sharing' is turned on in your Mac, this link should work: http://localhost/~your_user_name
 1. Run gradle uploadArchives from the 'producer' project
 2. Run gradle dependencies from the 'consumer' project
 3. Describe the default conflict resolution